nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * One appointment can be attached to no more than one bill.

 * Bill date must be in the format `yyyy-MM-dd`, eg. `2022-11-12`.

 * The onus is on the user to check that the bill date entered is the same as the appointment date or later.

+* The onus is on the user to check that the bill date entered is the same as the appointment date or later.